 ‘We could use Mrs. Brown’s stuff in the basement.’
 Taïga continues.

-Mrs. Brown was quite fond of traditions, so it seems logical that she had some Halloween decorations stocked away in the basement.
-Usually, Granny hardly noticed the holidays passing: She spent the dark months in her study, only coming downstairs for the principal meals.
-Mrs. Brown brought her a tray more often than not, as she frequently forgot to eat.
+The old housekeeper was quite fond of traditions, so it seems logical that she had some Halloween decorations stocked away in the basement.
+Granny hardly noticed the holidays before Taïga came to stay.
+She used to spend the dark months in her study, only sporadically making an appearance for the principal meals.
+Mrs. Brown brought her a tray more often than not, as the old witch frequently forgot to feed.

 Granny goes outside to fetch some pumpkins while Taïga does the dishes after breakfast.
 The huge vegetables are extremely heavy.
-After carrying one and almost smashing it to pieces when it slipped out of her hands as she tried to put it down on the porch without breaking her back, she gives in to using magic.
+Huffing and puffing, she struggles up the four steps to the porch carrying one of the bigger ones, her mouth a thin white line with the effort.
+She almost smashes it to pieces as it slips out of her hands when she tries to put it down without breaking her back.
+Leaning against the railing she looks out over her little garden, counting the pumpkins.
+She gives up at thirty-something, deciding to use magic.
+It’s not as if she was expecting company anyway.

-Tentatively she pushes one of them with her finger.
-It’s just like touching a balloon, it gets out of line, but continues bobbing forward.
+Being a kid, she just has to touch them.
+It is too tempting.
+Cautiously she pushes one of them with her finger.
+It’s just like touching a balloon, it gets out of line but continues bobbing forward.

-Together they’re going through the three cardboard boxes marked Halloween, when the doorbell chimes.
+Together they move the pumpkins, and afterwards they go down to the basement to look for the Halloween decorations.
+They’re going through the three cardboard boxes they’ve found when the doorbell chimes.
 Granny is actually relieved to see the Vargas Brothers on the porch, eager to help out.
 She hands out not too sharp knives and some old newspapers for them to protect the wood on the porch from getting stained, and gestures towards the still impressive heap of pumpkins.

 ‘Go ahead – you can carve as many as you want!’